hapijs/hapi/docs/Reference.md

     - `servers` - an array of server configuration objects where:
         - `host`, `port`, `options` - the same as described in [`new Server()`](#new-serverhost-port-options) with the exception that the
           `cache` option is not allowed and must be configured via the pack `cache` option.
 The `host` and `port` keys can be set to an environment variable by prefixing the variable name with `'$env.'`.
     - `plugin` - an object where each key is a plugin name, and each value is the `options` object used to register that plugin.
-If the `options` value is an array, the first array item is used as [`permissions`](#packallowpermissions), and the second item is used as `options`.

 ```javascript
 var Hapi = require('hapi');